 Mathematics is an important skill in everyday life.
-At Cavendish CofE Primary school our aim is for every child to have a positive attitude towards maths and to develop their mathematical skills through a teaching for mastery curriculum.
-Our curriculum enables children time to practise fluency skills as well as every child having the opportunity to challenge themselves through being able to recall key number facts, solve problems, to reason, to think logically and to work systematically and accurately.
+At Cavendish CofE Primary school our aim is for every child to develop their mathematical skills through a teaching for mastery curriculum.
+Our curriculum enables children time to practise fluency skills as well as every child having the opportunity to challenge themselves through being able to solve problems, to reason, to think logically and to work systematically and accurately.
 New mathematical concepts are introduced using a 'Concrete, Pictorial and Abstract' approach, enabling all children to experience and discover using hands-on learning.
 This method also allows children to have clear models and images to aid their understanding of key mathematical skills.
-Our maths curriculum will allow children to develop an awareness of the relevance of mathematics in the real world and apply mathematics across the curriculum.